stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 note, if you dont want to pack to break, just type numbers here 6, enjoy
 		 customising private networks
-if your connected to more then 1 prvate network at a time, the channels may confuse there for, we have a system that lets you spesify the networks your in and play diffrent sounds 1, go to the vipmud char manager, and click the cosmic rage character, like john cosmic rage 2, find edit
+if your connected to more than 1 private network at a time, the channels may confuse you. there for, we have a system that lets you spesify the networks your in and play diffrent sounds 1, go to the vipmud char manager, and click the cosmic rage character, like john cosmic rage 2, find edit